digitaldias/PuppyTracker/readme.md

 It will serve as a data-gathering point located close to the puppy's crate.
 Backed by an Asp.Net core backend, the data is gathered and posted to an Azure Storage table for reporting in Excel and/or PowerBI.

 ## Implementation
-The solution has two main components:
-- A WebApi, aptly named `PuppyApi` for which all CRUD operations are performed
-- A `PuppyTrackerClient` project, written in Microsoft Asp.Net Blazor Web-hosted components environment.

 The WebApi builds on a standard *domain-driven design* principle.
+The solution has two main components in the presentation layer:

+- A standard ASP.Net Core WebApi, aptly named `PuppyApi` for which all CRUD operations and server-side logic is performed
+- A `PuppyTrackerClient` project, written in Microsoft Asp.Net Blazor Web-hosted components environment for providing a rich, SPA environment.

 ## Installation / Requirements
 In order to successfully run this code, you'll need to set up an Azure Storage Account.
 The solution uses Azure Table Storage as it's main repository,